stillsheryl/repo_viewer/README.md

 ## Running the tests

 Run the command `bundle exec rspec` in the terminal.
-You should see all passing tests.
+You should see 5 passing tests and 2 skipped tests.
+Testing is a work in progress.

 ## Author